 About the Book

 ‘Mother Nature is the greatest artist and water is one of her favorite brushes.
 The element of water alters our vision and impressions.
-Known forms transition into new, unique and often startling creations, often beyond our expectations.
-Whether it is an entire ocean, a lake, a river, a pond or a single drop of water, the essence of liquid is transformative. ‚ —Rico Besserdich
+Known forms transition into new, unique and often startling creations, often beyond our expectations. ‘ —Rico Besserdich

-Song of Silence is a art book that will take you on a journey into the essential, ineffable beauty of the mighty element, water.
+Song of Silence is an art book that will take you on a journey into the essential, ineffable beauty of the mighty element, water.

 ‘A truly artistic concept going far beyond standard underwater photography’. –Michael Lawrence

-‚Song of Silence – Photographer / visual philosopher Rico Besserdich is creating a blue ode to our life support system.
+‘Visual philosopher Rico Besserdich created a blue ode to our life support system.
 This fine art photography book reminds us that the intrinsic beauty of water has an alchemical effect that unifies the planet, on many levels’. — Laurie Wilson, Blue Ocean Network

 ‘Without water there’s is no life, without art there is no appreciation of one’s passion.
 Rico certainly has filled both gaps.
 Astounding imaginary of the water world through his eyes is beyond words, truly something for the senses to experience.’ — Vishnu Rajendran Amboo